valleandreaa/plate-fem/README.md

 PlateFEM provides simple finite element utilities for plate analysis.
 A small interactive CLI allows creation of nodes, segments and arcs, definition of material parameters and solution of the problem with a linear solver.
+The mesher now supports generation of triangular or quadrilateral grids and reports the maximum element skewness after meshing.

 The library lives in the `platefem` package.
 Documentation can be generated with Sphinx: